xy1718/muLabsDAO/_docs/how-muLabsDAO-works.md

 How do we finance muLabsDAO?
 ---------------------------

+Scientific research has long been a top-down process, with decisions made by the people with the finances.
+These people normally represent governments or large pharmaceuticals, who usually base their investments on which project has the highest potential to succeed: a risk-averse approach.
+DeSci organizations can utilize tools such as NFTs and cryptocurrencies to community-fund research, for example, via Defi protocols or by monetizing IP NFTs, essentially putting the power of decision-making in the hands of the DAO and its participants.

-We are trying to raise funds with our BioNFT collections, promoting auctions in singular events like [A Journey to a neurofeedback](a-journey-to-neurofeedback.html).
+We are trying to raise funds with our BioNFTs collections, promoting auctions in singular events like [A Journey to a neurofeedback](a-journey-to-neurofeedback.html).

 What do we do with the money?
 -----------------------------

-Continue with the research and development of the [Brain Protocol](what-is-brain-protocol.html).
+To continue with the research and development of the [Brain Protocol](what-is-brain-protocol.html).
 Basically according our [proposals](proposals.html) we try to take the bests [decisions](decisions.html).